AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

  2. Select **ActionScript 3**, then open the Preferences tab
  3. Scroll to `Installed SDKs` to view or edit the list

-To change the default SDK, make sure you drag the path up to the top of the list!
+To change the Default SDK, make sure you drag the path up to the top of the list!

 #### SDK Selection per Task

-Each Task (except for Library Tasks) can now use its own SDK, selectable from a dropdown in the Task Preferences.
+Each Task (except Library Tasks) can use its own SDK, selectable from a dropdown in the Task Preferences.
 This allows you to build different targets (desktop, mobile, web) with different SDK versions within the same project.

 To configure it:

  1. Go to **Project → Tasks → Edit Task...**
  2. Select the _Task_ (e.g. AIR - Desktop, AIR - Android, Flash, etc.)
-	3. Under Use a specific SDK for this task, choose from the dropdown
+ 3. Under Use a specific SDK for this task, choose an SDK from the dropdown.

-If set to _None_, the Task automatically uses the Default SDK (the first entry in the `Installed SDKs` list).
+If set to _None_, the Task automatically uses the default SDK (the first entry in the `Installed SDKs` list).

-Note: Library Tasks always use the project’s SDK and cannot override it per task.
+Library Tasks always use the Project SDK and cannot override it.

 ### Code Intelligence and Issues

-Since the LSP AS3MXML requires requires an `asconfig.json` for code intelligence,  completions, and issues, you will need a file in your project's root.
+Since the LSP AS3MXML requires an `asconfig.json` for code intelligence,  completions, and issues, you will need a file in your project's root.
 When opening a project you will get prompted:

 ![](assets/asconfig-prompt.png)